dotnet/runtime/src/mono/wasm/features.md

 - `blazor.boot.json` - contains list of all other assets and their integrity hash and also various configuration flags.
 - `dotnet.native.wasm` - is the compiled binaries of the dotnet (Mono) runtime.
 - `System.Private.CoreLib.wasm`
-- `*.wasm` - are .NET assemblies wrapped as .wasm files in WebCIL forma for better compatibility with antivirus solutions.
+- `*.wasm` - are .NET assemblies stored in WebCIL format (for compatibility with firewalls and virus scanners).
-- `dotnet.js.map` - is source map file, for easier debugging of the runtime code.
+- `dotnet.js.map` - is a source map file, for easier debugging of the runtime code.
 It's not included in published apps.
 - `dotnet.native.js.symbols` - are debug symbols which help to put C runtime method names back to the .wasm stack traces.
-You could enable it by `<WasmEmitSymbolMap>true</WasmEmitSymbolMap>`.
+To enable generating it, use `<WasmEmitSymbolMap>true</WasmEmitSymbolMap>`.

-## Caching, Integrity
+## Caching and Integrity

 Your browser could be caching various files and assets downloaded by the dotnet runtime so that the next application start will be much faster.
 When you deploy a new version of the application, you need to make sure that the caches in the browser and also in any HTTP proxies will not interfere.

-WARNING: Your server can't force the browser to ask for the file on the same URL again, if the browser thinks that the file is fresh enough.

-_TODO_ discuss cache busting strategies.
+If the end user's browser thinks that a copy of a given URL in its cache is new enough, your server has no way to force the browser to request it again.
+There are various ways to mitigate this, including changing URLs.

-In order to make sure that the application resources are consistent with each other, dotnet runtime will use `integrity` hash for all downloaded resources.
+In order to make sure that the application resources are consistent with each other, the .NET runtime will use `integrity` hash for all downloaded resources.

 See also [Cache-Control on headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control)